marmada/Week01-Homework/Instructions/easier-homework-assignment.md

 ### Instructions

 1. Create a new repository in GitHub called `HW-Wireframe`.
+'Complete'
 2. Clone this repository to your computer by following the process we went over in class.
 3. Navigate to the `HW-Wireframe` folder you just cloned onto your machine.
 Then create two files inside this folder: `index.html` and `style.css`.
 4. Make your initial Git commit and push it to GitHub.